juxor/afaq/markdown/secH3.md

 The key to seeing why state socialism is simply state capitalism can be found in the lack of change in the social relationships at the point of production.
 The workers are still wage slaves, employed by the state and subject to its orders.
-As Lenin stressed in **State and Revolution**, under Marxist Socialism _"**[a]ll** citizens are transformed into hired employees of the state . . .
-**All** citizens become employees and workers of a single country-wide state 'syndicate' . . .
-The whole of society will have become a single office and a single factory, with equality of labour and pay."_ [**Collected Works**, vol.
-25, pp. 473-4] Given that Engels had argued, against anarchism, that a factory required subordination, authority, lack of freedom and _"a veritable despotism independent of all social organisation,"_ Lenin's idea of turning the world into one big factory takes on an extremely frightening nature. [**Marx-Engels Reader**, p.
+As Lenin stressed in **State and Revolution**:_"**All** citizens are transformed into hired employees of the state . . . **All** citizens become employees and workers of a single country-wide state 'syndicate' . . .
+The whole of society will have become a single office and a single factory, with equality of labour and pay."_ [**Collected Works**, vol. 25, pp. 473-4] Given that Engels had argued, against anarchism, that a factory required subordination, authority, lack of freedom and _"a veritable despotism independent of all social organisation,"_ Lenin's idea of turning the world into one big factory takes on an extremely frightening nature. [**Marx-Engels Reader**, p.
 731] A reality which one anarchist described in 1923 as being the case in Lenin's Russia:

-> _ "The nationalisation of industry, removing the workers from the hands of individual capitalists, delivered them to the yet more rapacious hands of a single, ever-present capitalist boss, the State.
+> _"The nationalisation of industry, removing the workers from the hands of individual capitalists, delivered them to the yet more rapacious hands of a single, ever-present capitalist boss, the State.
 The relations between the workers and this new boss are the same as earlier relations between labour and